What Percent of Your Revenue Should be Allocated to Payroll?

 Knowing your business’ ratio of payroll to revenue is only the first step in solidifying your business financial condition.
 The larger issue is choosing to do something about that ratio.
 Too many business owners are clueless when it comes to reducing payroll while maintaining or increasing productivity.
 Exploiting this potential is the secret to business stress.

 There are a number of ways to accomplish this but the point of this post is to learn how to identify the red zone, where your business is not making enough to be profitable and your productivity and payroll is more than the business cash flow can afford.

 First take a hard look at your actual payroll costs, the real costs, which include not only staff salaries but also the “extras” previously mentioned like insurance and taxes.
 Be sure to also calculate your own earnings accurately, and then compare this tally against your gross revenue.
 If your percentage falls above 30%, in the red zone, it’s time to come up with a new strategy immediately.

 Maintaining a payroll that falls above 30% of your gross revenue is one of the most common reasons for a business to fail.

 Identify it first and then we can fix it.
 Compute the percentage and then call me for help we can help you fix this issue, easily, quickly and safely.

 Management by the numbers is the context we hold, and a careful analysis of basic ratios like payroll to revenue, are crucial for controlling your businesses success.
-Remember, it is not just evaluating how much your payroll costs, while very important, the hidden issue is the proiductivity of the employees, how much product they make for the payroll paid to them, if we can increase productivity, payroll may balance itself out.
+Remember, it is not just evaluating how much your payroll costs, while significant, the hidden issue is the productivity of the employees, how much product they make for the payroll paid to them, if we can increase productivity, payroll may balance itself out.